vcfvct/aws-exam/README.md

 * 1 write per second is one uint. good price for read, and not for write. $0.0065 per 10 write/50 read.
 * easy to scale(push button) comparing to RDS relational.
 * major limitations: 1.
 400KB max item size.
 2. 10 indexes per table
+* The maximum item size in DynamoDB is 400 KB, which includes both attribute name binary length (UTF-8 length) and attribute value lengths (again binary length).
+The attribute name counts towards the size limit.

 ## redshift
 * single node, multi-node(1. lead node which manage connections and queries.
 2.compute node).